KajeNick/autoplay-vimeo/README.md

-# Vimeo autoplay
+# Autoplay vimeo
 WordPress plugin for make autoplay for vimeo videos from your page step by step.

-For start, place shortcode [vimeo-autoplay] on need page and enjoy
+For start, place shortcode [autoplay-vimeo] on need page and enjoy